 • Repair of buildings and transport.

-• The cost of transport costs for the delivery of products to the buyer.
+• Cost of transportation costs for delivering products to the buyer.

 • General production and general shop expenses.

 All types of non-production costs are reflected in Art.
-265 of the Tax Code of the Russian Federation.
-Most of the indirect costs are related to fixed costs.
-The amount of these costs is not related to the volume of the issue.
-In accounting, they pass through balance sheet 26 " General running costs".
-Postings to 25, 23 and 20 accounts are also possible.
+265 Tax Code of the Russian Federation.
+Most of the indirect costs are fixed at .
+The amount of these expenses is not related to the volume of output.
+In accounting they go through balance account 26" General running costs" Postings to 25, 23 and 20 accounts are also possible.

-To solve the problem of determining the cost, an individual absorption coefficient is established, which reflects the share of overhead costs per unit of goods.
-One method is to proportionally divide the indirect costs by all direct costs.
-A variant of dividing indirect costs into production costs labor.
-Accounting for indirect costs will help you realistically estimate the cost.
-However, with a change in the base of redistribution, the result will also change.
+To solve the problem of determining cost, an individual absorption coefficient is established, which reflects the share of overhead costs per unit of goods.
+One method is to divide indirect costs proportionally by all direct costs.
+It is possible to divide indirect costs into production costs labor.
+Taking into account indirect costs will help you realistically estimate the cost.
+However, as the redistribution base changes, the result will also change.

-The Direct Costs method provides that the cost price includes only direct costs, and indirect costs are borne by the financial result of the enterprise (deducted from net profit).
+The Direct Costs method provides that the cost includes only direct costs, and indirect costs fall on the financial result of the enterprise (subtracted from net profit).
 Tax return for income tax reflects the accumulated amount of indirect costs.
 However, certain indirect costs require individual decoding, namely:

-• The amount of expenses for social protection disabled people.
+• Amount of costs for social protection disabled people.

-• The amount for the acquisition of land and lease rights for land plots.
+• Amount for the acquisition of land and lease rights for land plots.

 • Research costs.

 The categories of indirect and direct costs are extremely important for any enterprise.
 First of all, they form the true cost of production.
-Second, they help you calculate the optimal markup.
-Third, the costs are involved in economic analysis when calculating the profitability of sales and specific types of goods, calculating the break-even point and payback.
-Fourth, expenses directly affect the amount of tax deductions.
-Ultimately, the reallocation between indirect and direct costs will be reflected in the financial result.
+Secondly, they help calculate the optimal markup.
+Thirdly, expenses are involved in economic analysis when calculating the profitability of sales and specific types of goods, calculating the break-even point and payback.
+Fourthly, expenses directly affect the amount of tax deductions.
+In the end, the redistribution between indirect and direct costs will be reflected in the financial result.